-- Market purchases
+- Market acquisitions

-- Non-market purchases
+- Non-market acquisitions

-- Supply of generation by a retailer

 - Exempt electricity loads

-Your total liable acquisitions are the sum of your market purchases, non-market purchases and supply of generation minus any exempt electricity loads that you are entitled to claim.
+Your total liable acquisitions are the sum of your market acquisitions and non-market acquisitions minus any exempt electricity loads that you are entitled to claim.

-In the sections that follow we set out how to complete each of the worksheets within the DLA which is available on our website.
-This includes guidance on how to report your liable acquisitions under each of the categories outlined above.
+In the sections that follow we provide guidance on how to determine your liable acquisitions under each of the categories outlined above.

-4.1 General information
+4.1 Market acquisitions